Cavitation In Cooling Sytems

 One of the most common and costly results of improper cooling system maintenance is the perforation of wet-sleeve cylinder liners.
 The perforation is caused by repetitive pitting of the liner resulting from liner vibration.
 As the fuel inside ignites, the liner vibrates within the block.
 The outside wall of the liner actually moves away from the coolant causing a near vacuum for an instant.
 This low-pressure causes

 the surrounding coolant to boil, forming tiny bubbles.
 The liner then returns to its position with extremely high velocity, pressing against the bubbles with a violent force.
 The bubbles implode (collapse) against the liner wall surface at pressures up to 60,000 PSI!
 The collapse of these bubbles blasts small holes in the steel liner.
 This pitting process will repeat, digging tiny tunnels through the liner.
 Eventually, the liner wall will be perforated all the way through, allowing coolant to enter the combustion side of the cylinder.

-“Fully formulated” coolant contains nitrite.
-The nitrite will form a thin protective oxide film on the coolant side of the liner wall.
-This oxide film, which is formed by reaction of the nitrite with the liner wall, acts as a protective barrier to prevent corrosion and cavitation (pitting) from occurring.
+“Fully formulated” coolant contains nitrite and/or molybdate.
+The nitrite or molybdate will form a thin protective oxide film on the coolant side of the liner wall.
+This oxide film, which is formed by reaction of the nitrite or molybdate with the liner wall, acts as a protective barrier to prevent corrosion and cavitation (pitting) from occurring.